USACE/cwms-data-api/docker-compose.README.md

 be persistent between restarts or if you call `docker-compose down`.

-As this docker-compose file is intended for local development, changing to a persistent data is left as an excercise to the reader.
+As this docker-compose file is intended for local development, changing to a persistent data is left as an exercise to the reader.
 It should not be difficult, you will need to verify all the oracle database (SID, Service Names) match in the various services.

 ## What is provided.